 Housed in a former Fotomat booth (which in itself harkens back to a time when photos were taken with film which was then processed), the museum collection was originally comprised of crocheted objects Ms. Elf had collected over the years.
 It has since grown to include donations that have been made by the many fans of the museum.

 If you are lucky enough to be able to travel and see this museum live and in person, it is located at 61855 Highway 62, Joshua Tree, California.
-However, if, like me, you find yourself too many thousands of miles away to make the trek, you can view this slideshow that showcases many of the museum’s holdings.
+However, if, like me, you find yourself too many thousands of miles away to make the trek, you can view Mark Pritchard’s Flickr album that showcases many of the museum’s holdings.

-If you want to learn more about Shari Elf’s World Famous Crochet Museum, you can read this article by Julia Glick of The Press-Enterprise, and if you want to learn more about Shari Elf and her many other endeavors, you can start your exploration here.
+If you want to learn more about Shari Elf, her World Famous Crochet Museum, and her many other endeavors, you can start your exploration here.